Resorcylic acid lactone

 Resorcylic acid lactones are a group of estrogenic compounds.
 They are lactones of resorcylic acid.
 Examples include the mycoestrogens (and synthetic analogues) zearalenone, zearalanone, zeranol (α-zearalanol), taleranol (β-zearalanol), α-zearalenol, and β-zearalenol.
+Resorcylic acid lactones (RALs) are fungal polyketides that consist of a β-resorcylic acid residue (2,4-dihydroxybenzoic acid) embedded in a macrolactone ring.
+RALs exhibit a broad range of biological activities, including anticancer activities.